The Name of Elohim

 The commandment not to erase or deface the

-enter the “Promised Land,” they must destroy all things related to
+“Promised Land,” they must destroy all things related to the

-the idolatrous religions of that region, and should utterly destroy the names
+idolatrous religions of that region, and should utterly destroy the names of

 It is worth noting that this prohibition against erasing or defacing Names of Elohim applies only to Names that are written in some kind of permanent form, and recent rabbinical decisions have held that writing on a computer is not a permanent form, thus it is not a violation to type Elohim’s Name into a computer, and then backspace over it, or cut and paste it, or copy and delete files with Elohim’s Name in them.
 However, once you print the document out, it becomes a permanent form.
 This is why we avoid writing a Name of Elohim on web sites, but on this case it is being used on this site to teach fellow Jews that Elohim, blessed be He has a Name and we should know what it is!
 For other purposes it should not be used as there is a risk that someone else will print it out and deface it.